United Malays National Organisation of Sabah

-United Malays National Organisation of Sabah (Malay: Pertubuhan Kebangsaan Melayu Bersatu Sabah), also abbreviated as Sabah UMNO, is a branch of a political party in Sabah, Malaysia.
+United Malays National Organisation of Sabah (Malay: Pertubuhan Kebangsaan Melayu Bersatu Sabah), also abbreviated as Sabah UMNO, is a branch of the United Malays National Organisation in Sabah, Malaysia.
 Sabah UMNO supported and was part of the federal government under Prime Minister Anwar Ibrahim.
 Sabah UMNO also had one elected representatives holding a deputy ministerial positions respectively in the Anwar Ibrahim cabinet.
+This branch of UMNO was an independently-built branch in 2018 until 2021, the branch merged back to BN Central Leadership after suffering a split between Kota Kinabalu chief of women division and the rebel group between Tuaran and Sipitang branches of youth division, seeking for dissolutions of respective branches.

 History

 Establishment of the Sabah UMNO branch

 After the 1990 state election when BERJAYA themselves were ousted by United Sabah Party (PBS), USNO Chairman Mustapha Harun returned to team-up with BERJAYA Chairman Harris Salleh in a merger of USNO and BERJAYA for his long-envisaged initiative to create the Sabah chapter of peninsula-based United Malays National Organisation (UMNO) with Mustapha himself became its first chief of UMNO Sabah.
 In 1996, USNO was finally de-registered by the federal Registrar of Societies (RoS).
 Six of its legislators joined the Sabah UMNO while the rest joined the opposition PBS.